Conimbriga – In the footsteps of the Romans in Portugal

 Conimbriga - Portugal

 One of the best preserved parts of the city is protected by roofs.
 Here is "House of the fountains”, a large private house that once probably belonged to a wealthy family.
-In the center of the house is a fountain with over 500 jets of water, and around the large green courtyard, room after room spreads out with the most amazing mosaic I have ever seen.
-It is absolutely incredible that two thousand year old mosaics can still tell the stories of what it was like to live in that time.
+In the middle of the house is a fountain with over 500 water jets and around the large green courtyard, room after room spreads out with the most amazing mosaic I have ever seen.
+It is absolutely incredible that two thousand year old mosaics can still tell the stories of what it was like to live at that time.
 The mosaic tiles have barely lost any color, the patterns are fully visible.

 Conimbriga - Portugal

-I see wild oxen, people hunting wild boar with dogs on leashes, large ostrich-like birds, and men riding horses.
+I see wild oxen, people hunting wild boars with dogs on leashes, large ostrich-like birds and men riding horses.
 The Romans seem to have lived well.
-The geometric patterns surround the stories and from a distance look like a Persian carpet.
-I see, I think I also see the wine god Dionysus.
+The geometric patterns surround the stories and from a distance look like a Persian rug.
+I also see, I think, the wine god Dionysus.
 Perhaps it is not so strange that he is depicted.
 Wine has been produced in Portugal for over 4000 years.
 I also see a little red devil with horns.
-It's a bit more difficult for me to explain.
+I have a little more difficulty explaining that one.

 Conimbriga - Portugal

-Only 20% of the city has been excavated so far, but it feels like the excavations just keep going and going.
+Only 20% of the city has been excavated so far, but it feels like the excavations just go on and on.
 The houses and mosaics are lined up, it's almost like I wish the whole city was protected by roofs.
-But I guess the area is pretty resilient, considering it looks like this after so many years.
-The mosaic out here, however, consists more of graphic patterns, rather than images as in House of the Fountains.
+But I guess the area is pretty durable, considering it looks like this after so many years.
+The mosaics out here, however, consist more of graphic patterns, rather than images like in House of the Fountains.

 Conimbriga - Portugal